 Potential nutrient deficiencies are also an issue for men with IBD.
 Abdominal surgery and certain medications used to treat IBD may also affect male sexual function and sperm quality (Shin & Okada, 2016).

 The bottom line?
-If you are TTC, speak to your specialist about how your treatment for IBD may be affected.
+If you are trying to conceive, speak to your specialist about how your treatment for IBD may be affected.
 And, speak to a fertility dietitian to understand your risk of nutritional deficiencies and the best prenatal supplement regime (for women and men!) to help counteract this.

-Get in touch to book a virtual express prenatal supplement consult with me!
+Get in touch to book a virtual express prenatal supplement consult with The Dietologist team!

 Are my gut symptoms telling me something about my fertility?